Example of how Price’s Law works in a field/company with 100 people

 After my first job, I noticed the same ratio at every single company I’ve worked with.
 The contrast was the biggest when I worked in London for a major corporation, where top sales performers were rewarded big.

-Again, the number of people who were rewarded were the square root of the total salespeople.
+Again, the number of people who were rewarded was the square root of the total salespeople.
 It’s also true for our family business.
 In every workplace, the relationship between value and people is asymmetric.

 Only a handful of people are responsible for the majority of the value creation.
 It’s very similar to the Pareto principle (the difference is that Price looked at the relationship between people and the work they produced).